Fire0902/anime-sama-downloader/README.md

 # anime-sama-downloader

-Anime episodes auto-downloader tool by fetching from anime-sama website.
+Anime auto-downloader tool using anime-sama website.

 > [!IMPORTANT]
 > This project is still in WIP and will change a lot and some features might not work at this time.
 We plan to release tag version for better continuity.